Physical Sciences, Concentration: Environmental Science

 Request Information

-If you’re passionate about the environment we live in, our degree in physical sciences with an environmental science concentration can prepare you for a career that truly makes a difference.
-This program provides the chemical and physical training you’ll need to work in important fields like environmental monitoring and remediation, global policy, meteorology and oceanography.
+If you’re passionate about our environment, Purdue University Northwest’s physical sciences degree with an environmental science concentration can prepare you for a career that makes a difference.
+This program provides the chemical and biological training needed in essential fields like environmental monitoring and remediation, global policy, meteorology and oceanography.

 Department of Chemistry & Physics